-Nutral Conference in Legal Innovation and Technologies (LegiTech)
+Nutral Conference in Legal Innovation and Technologies (LegiTech) - Part of ETLTC Conference

 Theme: "Transforming Justice and Governance through Legal Innovation, Digital Technologies, and Sustainable Development Goals"